 There are two main ways you make money on a stock.
 The first is if the company outperforms the market’s expectations.
 The second is through what’s called the “equity risk premium” (ERP), the percentage over the so-called “risk-free rate,” or the current interest rate you could get by putting your money in risk-free government bonds.
 Over the long term, investors will be rewarded for taking on risk, and any increased risk must go hand in hand with increased potential reward.
 This concept keeps stocks viable; if a stock wasn’t expected to outperform the risk-free rate, investors would just stick with the safe money and a stock price would crater.

-But, if you understand the risks, there is nothing wrong with devoting a small percentage of your portfolio to one stock; there are now mobile apps that allow you to trade stocks with no fees.
+But, if you understand the risks, there is nothing wrong with devoting a small percentage of your portfolio to one stock; there are now mobile apps that allow you to trade stocks commission free.

 One super easy way to test your stock picking talent.
 Write down your reasons for buying a stock, but don't actually buy it.
 Wait for a predetermined period of time, and, if the stock moves the way you'd predicted for the specific reasons you predicted it would, you might be ready to put some real skin in the game.